14. Text Data

 ## 'spam, bacon, eggs, spam'

-In Section 14.4, we will discuss pattern matching with regular expressions, which can be useful in, amongst others, extracting more abstract data chunks (numbers, URLs, email addresses, IDs) from within strings.
+Moreover, Section 14.4 will discuss pattern matching with regular expressions.
+They can be useful in, amongst others, extracting more abstract data chunks (numbers, URLs, email addresses, IDs) from strings.

 "spam" > "egg"